hotnops/AWSRoleJuggler/README.md

 Even though the session is requested for an hour, it is refreshed every 15 minutes, and the credentials are output to screen.

 # TODO
-* Automatically detect cycles
+* Automatically detect cycles and best direction for aws_role_juggler.
-* Write credentials to file
+* Write credentials to file for logging
 * Adjust session duration based on role max duration